 Licenses are a provincial matter.
 Licenses give people permission to do certain jobs.
 Certain provinces require particular trades licenses, and some provinces are more strict with enforcing the rules than others.
 Usually, one must prove that they have sufficient trade expertise and knowledge to receive a license.
 For example, Master Electrician Licensing in Ontario requires that the Journeyperson works 3 years before applying to the Electrical Safety Authority (ESA).
 Master Electricians can be sole proprietors, or operate a business without any oversight.
 Thus, it is essential that Master Electricians have robust experience before they become industry leaders.

-To find out more about varying standards across Canada, click here.
+Find out more about varying trade license standards across Canada.

 Professional or General Liability Insurance